relizaio/reliza-cli/README.md

 - **--releaseversion** - flag to specify release string version with the project flag above (either this flag and project or releaseid must be provided).
 - **--approval** - approval type as per approval matrix on the Organization Settings page in Reliza Hub (required).

-## 10. Use Case: Persist Reliza Hub Credentials In A Config File
+## 10. Use Case: Persist Reliza Hub Credentials in a Config File

 This use case is for the case when we want to persist Reliza Hub API Credentials and URL in a config file.